ReactiveX/RxRuby/readme.md

 ## About the Reactive Extensions ##

-The Reactive Extensions for Ruby (Rx.rb) is a set of libraries for composing asynchronous and event-based programs using observable sequences and fluent query operators that many of you already know by with the  in Ruby.
-Using Rx.rb, developers represent asynchronous data streams with Observables, query asynchronous data streams using our many operators, and parameterize the concurrency in the asynchronous data streams using Schedulers.
-Simply put, Rx.rb = Observables + Operators + Schedulers.
+The Reactive Extensions for Ruby (RxRuby) is a set of libraries for composing asynchronous and event-based programs using observable sequences and fluent query operators that many of you already know by with the  in Ruby.
+Using RxRuby, developers represent asynchronous data streams with Observables, query asynchronous data streams using our many operators, and parameterize the concurrency in the asynchronous data streams using Schedulers.
+Simply put, RxRuby = Observables + Operators + Schedulers.

 When you're authoring applications with Ruby, there may be times when you want to deal with asynchronous programming and event-based programming, and synchronization is difficult and error prone.

-Using Rx.rb, you can represent multiple asynchronous data streams (that come from diverse sources, e.g., stock quote, tweets, computer events, web service requests, etc.), and subscribe to the event stream using the Observer module.
+Using RxRuby, you can represent multiple asynchronous data streams (that come from diverse sources, e.g., stock quote, tweets, computer events, web service requests, etc.), and subscribe to the event stream using the Observer module.
 The Observable notifies the subscribed Observer instance whenever an event occurs.

 Because observable sequences are data streams, you can query them using standard query operators implemented by the Observable module.
 Thus you can filter, project, reduce, compose and perform time-based operations on multiple events easily by using these our many operators.
 In addition, there are a number of other reactive stream specific operators that allow powerful queries to be written.
 Cancellation, exceptions, and synchronization are also handled gracefully by using the methods on the Observable module.